 Simply put, compost is anything natural that comes from the earth that will decompose over time.
 This includes the following: food scraps, soiled paper, paper containers, tea bags, coffee grounds, and compostable plastics.
 At the University of Maryland, you can find compost collection bins throughout campus.
-Please limit contamination by only placing compostable items in these bins to become fertile soil for our landscape the Terp Farm.
+Please limit contamination by only placing compostable items in these bins to become fertile soil for our landscape and Terp Farm.

-Where to compost at UMD:
+Where to Compost at UMD:

 Compost collection is currently available in numerous administrative, academic, and residential buildings on campus.

 What can be tossed into campus compost bins: